josegcpa/eucaim-metrics/README.md

     --params '{"normalised_surface_distance": {"max_distance": 100.0}}' # the parameters for the metrics
 ```

-When specifying either `--pred` or `--gt`, this assumes that predictions and ground truths are identically named.
+When specifying either `--pred` or `--gt`, this assumes that predictions and ground truths are identically named (excluding the file format).
+Picks up only specific file formats.

 ## TODO